 Read more: Where to Go With Your Dog In Hong Kong

-Best for: Views of Kowloon Harbour and for catching the 8pm light show if you go in the evening!
+Best Running Route For: Views of Kowloon Harbour and for catching the 8pm light show if you go in the evening!

-With public toilets and water fountains conveniently located throughout the route, and plenty of places to stop and unwind, this route is ideal for a Sunday morning jog or as part of a longer run.
-If you’re looking for a spot to do a few intervals along the way, stop off at Sun Yat Sen Park where there is a flat (albeit short) circular track – one loop is approximately 300m.
+With public toilets and water fountains conveniently located throughout this Hong Kong Island running route, along with plenty of places to stop and unwind, it’s ideal for a Sunday morning jog or as part of a longer run.
+If you’re looking for a spot to do a few running intervals along the way, stop off at Sun Yat Sen Park where there is a flat (albeit short) circular track – one loop is approximately 300m.

-Distance: 6.5k (the Harlech & Lugard Road loop at the top is approx 3.5k if you’re looking to add a few extra kms)
+Distance: 6.5km (the Harlech & Lugard Road loop at the top is approx 3.5km if you’re looking to push yourself a little further)

-Best for: Getting in some hill training, appreciating the downhill and the breathtaking views on the way back
+Best Running Route For: Getting in some hill training, appreciating the downhill and the breathtaking views on the way back

 Nearest MTR: HKU (use Exit A2, walk through the HKU campus and head up University Drive to start the Morning Trail on Kotewall Road)

 There’s a reason why there are runners pounding the pavements of the Morning Trail at all hours of the day despite its uphill trajectory.
-Home to one of the most amazing viewing points of the Hong Kong skyline, this 6.5k running route begins with a gruelling uphill as you climb Victoria Peak (no judgment if you walk quite a bit of it) and then has a flat paved 3.5k loop once you get to the top.
-There are toilets at the start of the trail and at the top with water fountains, and the whole path is lit by street lamps at night.
+Home to one of the most amazing viewing points of the Hong Kong skyline, this running route begins with a gruelling uphill climb as you make your way up to Victoria Peak (no judgment if you ditch the running and walk quite a bit of it), and then has a flat paved 3.5km loop once you get to the top.
+There are toilets and water fountains at the start of the trail and at the top, and the whole path is lit by street lamps at night.
 The Peak Galleria has plenty of places to refuel before you make your way back down.
-It’s also one of the best places on the island to spot our native flora and fauna, with porcupines, birds and all kinds of bugs making The Peak their home!
+It’s also one of the best places on Hong Kong island to spot our native flora and fauna, with porcupines, birds and all kinds of bugs making The Peak their home!